emilykamiti/AirBnB_clone/README.md

-AirBnb Clone - The Console!
+#AirBnb Clone - The Console!
 Authors
-Stefan Silverio
+Emily Kamiti
-Susan Su
+Degefom Berhe

-Table of Contents
+##Table of Contents
 Description of the Project
 Description of the Console
 How to Start It
 How to Use It
-Examples
+##Examples
 Description of the Project
 The 'AirBnb Clone - The Console' project served as an introduction to creating a full web application based on AirBnb.
 In this step, we focused on building the foundation for future aspects of our project (HTML/CSS templating, database storage, API, and front-end integration).